bigghe/my-notes/my-notes.md

 # Software

+- Barrier: is software that mimics the functionality of a KVM switch, which historically would allow you to use a single keyboard and mouse to control multiple computers by physically turning a dial on the box to switch the machine you're controlling at any given moment.
+	Barrier does this in software, allowing you to tell it which machine to control by moving your mouse to the edge of the screen, or by using a keypress to switch focus to a different system.

 ## Chat

 - Internet Relay Chat (IRC): is an application layer protocol that facilitates communication in the form of text.
 The chat process works on a client/server networking model.

+## SW Pattern

+- Facade pattern: is a software-design pattern commonly used in object-oriented programming.
+	Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code

 # TOOL